MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

    The system will automatically assign default column headers.

-1. To create data mapping, select **Next**, and then select the columns in your file that will be mapped to each schema attribute.
+1. To begin data mapping, select **Next**, and then select the columns in your file that you want to map to each schema attribute.
 1. In the data preview pane at the bottom of the page, confirm that the mapping is correct.
 1. When all the attributes are mapped, select **Save and close** to return to the **Data upload** page.
 1. Select **Process data**.

-  You can save an incomplete mapping and return to the **Purchase protection** tab to complete it later.
+  You can save an incomplete mapping and return to the **Purchase protection** tab later to complete it.

   For related data types, such as purchase and account data, every file must be uploaded before you process the data.